How to use antibiotics safely and effectively

 With few new antibiotics under development, scientists are concerned that the rise of antibiotic-resistant bacteria will undo progress that has been made against bacterial infections over the past 70 years.
 Eventually, the increased risk for tough-to-treat infections may complicate common injuries and routine surgeries, like joint replacements.

-In the United States, some two million people develop infections that are caused by drug-resistant bacteria each year.
-These so-called superbugs claim at least 23,000 lives, the U.S. Centers for Disease Control and Prevention reports.
-That number is on track to reach 30,000 by 2050, according to a November 2018 report from the Organization for Economic Cooperation and Development (OECD).
-If left unchecked, it’s also estimated that drug-resistant infections could drain $100 trillion from the world economy over the next 32 years.
+In the United States, more than 2.8 million people develop infections that are caused by drug-resistant bacteria each year.
+These so-called superbugs claim at least 35,000 lives annually, the U.S. Centers for Disease Control and Prevention reports.
+They could drain $100 trillion from the world economy by 2050, according to one British report.

 Like all medications, antibiotics may cause allergic reactions or other unwanted side effects.
 Taking these drugs unnecessarily exposes you to these risks without offering a potential benefit.
 Side effects from antibiotics may include: